 In recognition of his teaching, Kteily was voted as Faculty Member of the Year by the Kellogg Masters in Management Studies graduating classes of 2016 and 2017.
 In 2018, Kteily was named as one of the best 40 business school professors under 40 years of age by Poets & Quants.

-Professor Kteily received his B.Sc. with First Class Honors from McGill University, his PhD in social psychology from Harvard University, and received a Postdoctoral Award from the Social Sciences and Humanities Research Council in Canada.
+Professor Kteily received his B.Sc. with First Class Honors from McGill University and his PhD in social psychology from Harvard University.

 Power and Status, Intergroup Relations, Ideology, Conflict Resolution, Negotiations

 Individual.
 Interpersonal.
 Institutional.
 Intentionally designed to be in-person, this program empowers you as DEI Leaders to take proven concepts and translate them into bold actions, creating meaningful change for yourself, your employees, and your organization.

 The Kellogg Executive Development Program transforms organizational leaders.
 It equips top-performing, mid-level to senior managers to make decisions and take strategic action based upon both traditional and innovative business practices.
 Participants build skills and awareness as they realize their potential for assuming general management roles.